 What factors influence the cost of permanent prosthetic limbs?
 The type of prosthetic chosen, the features of the carbon foot, and the adjustable carbon socket are factors, as well as the brand.

 Below the Knee Prosthetic Leg Cost

+Transtibial prosthetics are tailored for individuals who have undergone amputations below the knee.
+These types of prosthetic devices generally enable a faster return to mobility, primarily because the knee joint is still intact.
 The cost of a prosthetic leg below the knee varies from $3,000 to $24,000, depending on the brand, the type of carbon foot, and the features of the silicone liner chosen.
-Ottobock prices start from $4,000, while an Össur Unity prosthetic leg price is $3,750.

 Prosthetic Leg Above Knee Cost